chris-j-akers/i8080-javascript/README.md

     computer.ExecuteNextInstruction();
 }
 ```

-Obviously, the filename and the array name can (and should) be renamed.
+Obviously, the filename and the array name can (and probably should, in most circumstances) be renamed once generated.

+For more complex examples of this, checkout the `Space Invaders` implementation.
+The ROM is split over four files, but each can be loaded in one after the other using the `addr` parameter of `LoadProgram()`.

 # Testing